aenagy/UTOR-VIRT-CYBER-PT-06-2021-U-LOL/README.md

 We have installed the following Beats on these machines:
 - _TODO: Specify which Beats you successfully installed_
-  - Answer: filebeat and metric beat
+  - Answer: filebeat and metricbeat

 These Beats allow us to collect the following information from each machine:
 - _TODO: In 1-2 sentences, explain what kind of data each beat collects, and provide 1 example of what you expect to see.
 E.g., `Winlogbeat` collects Windows logs, which we use to track user logon events, etc._